 And then: one response, two, three … people telling me that they, indeed, had experienced something similar.
 One gentleman wrote that he forgets his close friend had died, though he wears his friend’s watch every single day … four, five … it was like watching a rain barrel fill with water.
 Some people theorized that perhaps due to compartmentalization we have to be re-exposed to the events and process them all over in a different way than we did the first time.
 Another thought was that we remember through our emotions and not through actions.
 We were all trying to figure it out together, as if our experiences were photographs that, when laid side-by-side, created a panorama.

 With Magpie, my role was to help Loverne through her trauma.
 My actual memory of that time last spring was feelings of sadness and despair, and an image of my hands cupping a lizard after he had fallen into my pool, the drops of water magnifying his scales in the sunlight.
-Once Loverne prompted me at lunch, I remembered how I offered her love and support when Magpie was euthanized, how distraught and overwhelmed Loverne had been.
-I still did not make that connection to death.
+Once Loverne prompted me at that uncomfortable lunch, I remembered how I had offered her love and support when Magpie was euthanized, how distraught and overwhelmed Loverne had been.
+I still did not make that connection to earlier death.
 I felt it fresh, as we ate pizza in the autumn sunshine.
 Now I am processing her loss in a deeply emotional way, remembering her sweet face, her whiskers feathering my cheek.

 Bingo!
 I thought.
 This is it!
 I am not a selfish, self-involved monster.
 I just remember things differently.
 Not better or worse … just differently.